 High school juniors and seniors (or the equivalent homeschooling levels) may win a chance in this contest to represent Massachusetts in Washington, DC!

-The 2016 winner was Isabelle Germino and she received a trip, including a parent or chaperone, to the 2016 National Right to Life Convention.
-She and her parent also heard the wonderful speakers at the Convention and met active students from around the country.
-As the Massachusetts winner, Isabelle also gave her winning speech at the 2017 Assembly for Life in Faneuil Hall.
+The 2018 winner was Gabrielle Landry (not pictured) and she received a trip, including a chaperone, to the 2018 National Right to Life Convention, where she heard from wonderful speakers at the Convention and met active students from around the country.
+As the Massachusetts winner, Gabrielle also delivered her winning speech at the 2018 banquet with Vice-Presidential daughter Charlotte Pence.

 Please note that the Massachusetts contest is held every other year, so juniors should be sure to participate when eligible.
 The contest is held during the MCFL Convention.
-The next scheduled contest is March 24, 2018 at Cardinal Spellman High School in Brockton.
+The next scheduled contest is slated for spring of 2020.
 Contest participants will be our guests for the Convention and lunch.
-Anyone considering entering should check the rules, both on the NRLC site and on our site, and register with Dom Bettinelli, MCFL Director of Community Engagement, email@example.com.
-CLICK HERE for more information.
+Please stay tuned for more information.

 Youth Summer Academy is an immersive experience for high school students who are training to be pro-life leaders today.
 It is designed to inspire young people to be persuasive and compassionate voices for life.